Poison Ivy Toxicodendron radicans

 What is Poison Ivy?

-Poison Ivy is a toxic plant in the cashew, pistachio and mango family that causes skin irritation and itchy blisters in up to 85% of the population.
-Allergies and sensitivity to the oils can develop and change over a person’s lifetime. *1 and *3
+Poison Ivy is a toxic plant in the same biological family as the cashew, pistachio, and mango.
+Poison Ivy causes skin irritation and itchy blisters in up to 85% of the population.
+A person’s allergies and sensitivity to the oils can develop and change over time. *1 and *3

-Due to increased CO2 in the atmosphere, poison ivy is growing larger with more potent oils.
-It is the urushiol oil (mixture pentadecylcatechols) that causes the reaction that typically presents within 48 hours of exposure, but can occur immediately or even a week later.
+Due to increased CO2 in the atmosphere, poison ivy is growing larger and with more potent oils.
+It is the urushiol oil (mixture pentadecylcatechols) that causes the itchy and painful reaction that typically presents within 48 hours of exposure.
+A reaction can occur immediately or even a week later.
 Urishol is most concentrated in the plant roots.

 In the spring, young leaves are reddish, have notches on the leaf edge (not saw-toothed) and have a red stem.
 In summer, the leaves are rounder with an irregular, non-symmetric almond shape.
 Greenish-white to yellowish flowers bloom from May to early July.
 In autumn, the leaves can be red again and many plants show clusters of small white berries.
-In winter, the leaves die back, but the climbing roots and offshoot stems are visible though hard to distinguish as poison ivy).
+In winter, the leaves die back, but the climbing roots and offshoot stems can still be seen.
+It is hardest to identify Poison Ivy in the winter.

 Leaf shapes vary regardless of season, from elliptic to egg-shaped, edges can also vary between smoothed, toothed and/or lobed.
 Leaves have a rounded back and irregular, non-symmetrical shape.
 Leaves of three grow to the left and then to the right off of the vine, the leaf clusters are never symmetrical. *2 and *3